harshyad24/loan-risk-analysis-sql-bi/README.md

 To identify key risk indicators contributing to loan defaults and build an intuitive, interactive dashboard that enables stakeholders to analyze customer profiles and predict potential defaults.

+## 🖼️ Dashboard Screenshots

+Got it!
+Here’s that content rewritten in your requested README style format:

+---

+# Loan Portfolio Analytics Dashboards

+This project includes three dashboards aimed at analyzing loan portfolio performance and managing credit risk from a high-level overview down to individual borrower details.

+## Executive Summary Dashboard

+This dashboard provides leadership with a concise yet comprehensive snapshot of the loan portfolio’s overall performance.
+It highlights key metrics such as an average credit score of **574.62**, total loans amounting to **\$2 billion**, and an average loan amount of **\$127,790**.
+With an overall default rate of **12%** (1,569 defaults out of 13,569 loans), the dashboard breaks down default rates by credit grades—revealing that borrowers with Poor and Fair credit grades have significantly higher default risks.
+The loan purpose distribution identifies which categories (e.g., Auto, Business, Home) carry higher exposure, and the interactive key influencer analysis highlights that borrowers with interest rates above certain thresholds and incomes below **\$83,000** have elevated default probabilities.
+This empowers executives to focus on priority risk factors and optimize portfolio strategies.

+## Risk Overview Dashboard

+Focused on detailed risk segmentation, this dashboard examines loan performance across borrower demographics and financial profiles.
+For example, it reveals that self-employed and unemployed borrowers tend to have larger loan amounts but also exhibit higher default indicators.
+Income distribution analysis shows wide variability, with increased defaults concentrated in lower income brackets.
+The marital status breakdown indicates that single borrowers have a slightly higher proportion of defaults compared to married ones.
+Age and Debt-to-Income (DTI) ratio analyses demonstrate that borrowers in certain age groups with high DTI ratios face increased risk.
+The default rate gauge reiterates the overall **12%** default rate, while the loan purpose risk bar chart pinpoints that loans for Education and Business purposes experience comparatively higher default rates.
+These insights support targeted risk mitigation and credit policy refinement.

+## Client Profile Dashboard

+Designed for in-depth individual loan assessment, this dashboard allows users to drill down into specific borrowers—such as a customer with loan ID **0HGZQKJ36W**, who is 56 years old with an income of **\$126,802** and a PhD education level.
+The financial trust score is moderate at **2.5 out of 5 stars**, reflecting some risk concerns.
+The loan details show an amount of **\$155,511** for a Home loan at an interest rate of **8.15%** over 60 months.
+The radar chart synthesizes multiple risk dimensions like loan amount, credit score (**531**), DTI ratio, and employment duration, facilitating a nuanced evaluation of creditworthiness.
+This detailed profiling supports more informed lending decisions and proactive management of potentially risky clients.

+## 💡 Key Insights

+- Customers with a **Credit Score < 600** and high DTI ratios are **3x more likely** to default
+- **Self-employed individuals** show a slightly higher default rate than full-time employees
+- **Marital status and dependents** have moderate correlation with default risk
+- **Interest rates above 17.95%** significantly increase default probability
+- **Poor credit grade** customers show the highest default rates compared to other grades

 ## 🛠️ Tech Stack

 - **SQL** - For data transformation and cleaning